Republicans Gone Wild

 Ron Paul is one of those right-wing cranks who thinks that, because paper money is not backed by gold, that it has no value.
 He wants to put us on the gold standard; he wants to make federal paper money OPTIONAL, and only the government has to take it; he wants to let the states print their own currency.

--- Does he want to abandon the dollar and set up 50 separate state currencies?
+Yes, you read that correctly.
+Fifty states, fifty kinds of coin.
+I hope you don't like to travel much.-- Does he want to abandon the dollar and set up 50 separate state currencies?
 Does that even make sense?

 H.R.2779: To repeal section 5103 of title 31, United States Code.